Prismacolor/black_owned_businesses/README.md

 # black_owned_businesses
-A list of black owned businesses to support
+Created for the BlacksinTech Groupme, we are curating a list of black businesses to support.